 If the initial attempts fail, then more aggressive actions can be taken like barring the services, or disconnecting the services or hot-lining (hot-lining is the process of re-directing all calls of delinquent customers to collections operator).

-Here write-off means, service provider (operator) clears the dues on behalf of the customer and close the account forever.
-This is done for accounting purpose otherwise it is a loss for the operator.
+Here, write-off means service provider (operator) clears the dues on behalf of the customer and closes the account forever.
+This is done for accounting purpose, otherwise it is a loss for the operator.